 A replica Justice Bell.
 We commissioned this public art project in partnership with the Pennsylvania Academy of Fine Art.
 The replica Justice Bell travels to institutions, museums, and organizations.
 Our mission is to educate the public about this lost icon of the women's suffrage movement and the women who fought for voting rights.
-Presentations by Amanda Owen, our Executive Director and filmmaker, are offered with all Justice Bell residencies.
+Presentations are offered with all Justice Bell residencies.

 School programs that introduce children to the story of the women's suffrage movement.
 These programs include the film, study guide and suggested art projects.